Maple Hot Sauce with Brown Butter

 Maple Brown Butter Buffalo Sauce Recipe

 Spice things up with a sweet kick!
-This gourmet hot sauce is perfect for game days and summer barbecues.
+This gourmet buffalo-style hot sauce features rich brown butter and real maple syrup—perfect for wings, grilled veggies, BBQ meats, and more.

 Makes: 1 cup (250 ml)